NoLtour/Uni-notes/Mechanics structures and materials/Year 2/Materials/3 Structural preformance/concentration polarization (corrosion).md

 When considering the physical location of ions you can start to understand polarisation.
 For example polarisation at the cathode shown above, the hydrogen ions get depleated near the cathode since they react to form hydrogen gas which bubbles off.
 This results in a higher concentration gradient which will lead to a higher electro potential ([[electrolyte concentration effect on electro potential|Nernst equation]]) and hence faster corrosion.
 This can also occur at the anode.

-The increased electropotential due to the formation of a depletion zone is known as a [[Concentration polarization (corrosion)|overpotential]].
+The increased electropotential due to the formation of a depletion zone is known as a [[concentration polarization (corrosion)|overpotential]].

 ![[Pasted image 20230218152640.png]]